Pandademic/DataViewer/README.md

 data viewer is a open source data editor and viewer.

 ## Data viewer functions
-- at the moment we have barley any but plans are available soon!We are working on a Gui and charting.
+- at the moment we have **NONE** but plans are available soon!We are working on a Gui and charting.

 ## what are the dependenices?
 ### Data viewer uses: